 John Byrne Cooke

-John Byrne Cooke won a Spur Award for his first novel, The Snowblind Moon.
+John Byrne Cooke’s latest book is On The Road With Janis Joplin, his memoir of road managing Joplin from her first national tour through Europe, Woodstock, and Festival Express 1970.
+John won a Spur Award for his first novel, The Snowblind Moon.
 He is the author of two more historical novels, South of the Border and The Committee of Vigilance.
 He created and wrote the documentary series Outlaws and Lawmen for the Discovery Channel.
-His first book of nonfiction, Reporting the War: Freedom of the Press from the American Revolution to the War on Terrorism, was published in 2007.
-John‘s memoir of his 3 years as Janis Joplin’s road manager, Full Tilt Boogie,was published in October 2014 by Berkley Books.
+His first book of nonfiction, Reporting The War: Freedom of the Press from the American Revolution to the War on Terrorism, was published in 2007.

 Jeremy Schmidt is a writer and photographer of natural history and adventure travel, especially along the winding frontiers between the modern world and what’s left of the natural and indigenous.
 He is the author or co-author of more than fifteen books and hundreds of articles for magazines including Audubon, International Wildlife, National Geographic, National Geographic Traveler, Natura (Italy), Panorama (Netherlands), Outside, GEO, and others.
 For twelve years he was the adventure columnist for Universal Press Syndicate.

 A graduate of McGill University in History and Law, Catherine McKenzie practices law in Montreal, where she was born and raised.
 An avid skier and runner, Catherine’s novels, Spin, Arranged, Forgotten and Hidden have all been international bestsellers.
 Her fifth novel, Smoke, is scheduled to release in July, 2015.
 Her novels have been translated into multiple languages.
 Catherine looks forward to spending time every June at the Conference and in Jackson Hole.